It's Flu Season! When should I get vaccinated?

 • A quadrivalent intradermal normal dose for those who may be afraid of needles—for patients between the ages of 18 and 64.

 Any of these options are acceptable within their approved age ranges.
-The Center for Disease Control and prevention recommends that nasal spray flu vaccine NOT be used.

 Can I get vaccinated and still get the flu?